GCC15/bilibili-captcha/README.md

 defined to represent abstract CAPTCHA providers and a derived class `BilibiliCaptchaProvider` is defined to represent the specific CAPTCHA source we are attempting to recognize.
 If you want to define other CAPTCHA sources, you can define another class that inherits the abstract base class.
 Two methods thar must be overridden are `_get_data_from_seq` and `_is_correct_response`.
-They represent getting the necessarydata that needs to be submitted as part of the request to verify and checking whether the recognized sequence is true, respectively.
+They represent getting the necessary data that needs to be submitted as part of the request to verify and checking whether the recognized sequence is true, respectively.

 `captcha_recognizer.py`